 Richardson and Clients Take Gold, Silver, and Bronze; Recognized for Sales Excellence with Nine Stevie Awards

 Richardson and its clients took Gold, Silver, and Bronze — a total of nine awards – at the Seventh Annual Stevie Awards for Sales & Customer Service.
 Winners of this international competition, which recognizes sales excellence in disciplines vital to business success, were announced Monday, February 25, at a gala ceremony at the Paris Hotel in Las Vegas.

-An Expert’s Perspective on Lead Generation and Executive Appointment Setting
+Lead Generation and Executive Appointment Setting

 Richardson recently conducted an extensive survey of over 500 sales reps to learn more about their social media selling practices and their perceived effectiveness.
 The results so far, which we are still in the process of analyzing and which we’ll release in early March, have been shocking.
 In spite of all the hype over social media and social media selling, organizations and sales reps are really struggling to deliver value from social media selling activities.